 Find an Approved Solicitor on the Hinckley and Rugby Building Society

-Hinckley and Rugby Conveyancing Panel : Questions and Answers
+Common questions asked concerning the Hinckley and Rugby Conveyancing Panel

-The law firm practices themselves provide us confirmation that they are on the Hinckley and Rugby conveyancing panel as opposed to being supplied with a list from Hinckley and Rugby directly.
+The firms themselves provide us confirmation that they are on the Hinckley and Rugby conveyancing panel as opposed to being supplied with a list from Hinckley and Rugby directly.

-obtaining recommendations is a sensible starting point.
+seeking recommendations is a good starting point.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
-We would always advise that you speak with the solicitor carrying out your transaction
+We would always recommend that you speak with the solicitor conducting your transaction

 My ex -wife’s name is on the Hinckley and Rugby mortgage of my property but not on the land registry.
 The apartment was transferred to me on our divorce many years ago by way of a sealed court order.
 Does my ex still have a say on the sale even though the land registry showing the property in my name alone?
 Will I be required to take her name of the Hinckley and Rugby mortgage in order to sell?